Airlangga University: History

-Dr. Lonkhuizen, the director of the Department of Health, proposed the establishment of School of Dentistry in Surabaya.
-He received approval from Dr. R.J.F.
-Van Zaben, the succeeding director of NIAS and the new school was opened in July 1928.
+Lonkhuizen, the director of the Department of Health, proposed the establishment of a School of Dentistry in Surabaya.
+He received approval from R.J.F.
+Van Zaben, the succeeding director of NIAS, and the new school was opened in July 1928.
 Later on, the school was better known as STOVIT (School tot Opleiding van Indische Tandartsen) (School for Training Indies Dentists) with 21 students.
-Later during the Japanese occupation STOVIT was renamed Ika-Shika Daigaku (医科歯科大学) (College of Medicine and Dentistry) under the supervision of Dr. Takeda as its first director (1942–1945), while NIAS was closed down.
+Later during the Japanese occupation, STOVIT was renamed Ika-Shika Daigaku (医科歯科大学) (College of Medicine and Dentistry) under the supervision of Takeda as its first director (1942–1945), while NIAS was closed down.

 Two years later, the post-WW II Dutch colonial government took over Ika-Shika Daigaku and then changed its name to Tandheelkundig Instituut (Institute of Dentistry) and NIAS was reopened as Faculteit der Geneeskunde (Faculty of Medicine).
 In 1948, the dentistry institute changed its status to Universitair Tandheelkundig Instituut (UTI) (Institute of College Dentistry).
 Later after Republik Indonesia Serikat (RIS) gained its official independence in 1950, UTI was renamed LIKG (Lembaga Ilmu Kedokteran Gigi) (Institute of Dentistry) for four years, under the leadership of Prof. M. Knap and Prof. M. Soetojo.
-In 1948, both schools became part of University of Indonesia's Faculty of Medicine and Faculty of Dentistry.
+In 1948, both schools became part of the University of Indonesia's Faculty of Medicine and Faculty of Dentistry.